 Bleeding Heart Vine Facts

-Bleeding Heart Vine Physical Characteristics
+Bleeding Heart Vine Physical Description

-Yet it is important that it not be confused with the plant known as the”Bleeding Heart,” which is an entirely different species.
-It is also a climbing plant which can reach heights of as much as 13 ft (4 m).
+Yet it is important that it not be confused with the plant known as the Bleeding Heart.
+The other forms an entirely different species.
+Further, it is a climbing plant which can reach heights of as much as 13 ft (4 m).

-Species: C. thomsoniae
+- Species: C. thomsoniae

-Bleeding Heart Vine Habitat and Ecology
+Bleeding Heart Vine Distribution, Habitat, and Ecology

-The species originates from West Africa where it grows abundantly.
+Furthermore, the species originates from Western Africa where it grows abundantly.
 It also grows naturally in a range that includes Cameroon and Senegal.
-The plant also typically occurs naturally in regions of the very dense forest, and also grows rapidly under ideal conditions.
+In addition, the plant typically occurs naturally in regions of the very dense forest.

-Also, this beautiful vine was named by the nephew of the renowned botanist, George Thomson.
+Finally, this beautiful vine was named by the nephew of the renowned botanist, George Thomson.